TRANSCENDING BIOLOGY: REVERSE ENGINEERING THE BRAIN

 Special topic: Discovering Neural Circuits in Brain Data.

-Presenters include Prof. Theodore Berger (USC), Prof. Tony Zador (CSHL), Dr. Shawn Mikula (Max Planck Institute), Dr. Adam Marblestone (MIT/Kernel), Dr. Randal Koene (Carboncopies, Chairman), Dr. Diana Deca (USC), Dr. Sim Bamford, and others.
+Presenters include Prof. Theodore Berger (USC), Prof. Tony Zador (CSHL), Dr. Shawn Mikula (NIPS Japan), Dr. Adam Marblestone (MIT/Kernel), Dr. Randal Koene (Carboncopies, Chairman), Dr. Diana Deca (USC), Dr. Sim Bamford, and others.